mlcommons/chakra/README.md

 callback,<dummy_str>=npu_id,<dummy_str>=curr_cycle,<dummy_str>=node_id,<dummy_str>=node_name
 ...
 ```
-As this tool requires an execution trace of an EG, a simulator has to print out execution traces.
+As this tool requires an execution trace of an ET, a simulator has to print out execution traces.
 The output json file is chrome-tracing-compatible.
 When you open the file with `chrome://tracing`, you will see an execution timeline like the one below.
 ![](doc/timeline_visualizer.png)